pkweitai/hummingbotAI/hummingbot_ai/prompt_templates/user_intent_classification.md

    The user may ask for market news, price updates, or a summary of what is happening in the crypto markets.
 He might specify some market news topic or crypto assets he's interested in.
 He may also specify a time range he's interested in.
+If the user asks for any trading advise or why the market behaves in a certain way, the message also goes under this category.
 Here are some examples:

    * How are the markets today?
    * Has there been any news on crypto related legislation last week?